There is a lot of conversation happening online about the PR metrics communications professionals should use.

 The following PR metrics, however, do:

 - Social media advertising.
 Think particularly about Facebook and LinkedIn advertising.
 Both have the potential to drive both leads and conversions.
 My friend Terreece Clarke has had incredible success driving appointments with a daycare client of hers through Facebook advertising.
 They match the clicks on the ads to the likes on the page to the people who make appointments and have found it works incredibly well.
-On the flip side, though, we tried it with the launch of Spin Sucks (the book) and, while it drove some clicks and a couple of purchases, it didn’t drive enough sales to justify the cost.
+You have to know what you’re doing, but Facebook and Instagram work incredibly well to drive sales.

 - Influencer relations or brand ambassadors.
 The Barcelona Principles suggest we increase our brand advocates each quarter.
 This is a good metric if they are doing something (you don’t just have more ambassadors).
-During the Spin Sucks (the book) launch, we took a long, hard look at how many of the 150 ambassadors actually did something.
+During the Spin Sucks (the book) launch several years ago, we took a long, hard look at how many of the 150 ambassadors actually did something.
 Did they post a review?
 Did they share with their social networks?
 Did they write a blog post?
 Did they use their media relationships to get a review in a more traditional way?
 Did they podcast about it?
 We found about 50 percent did one (or all) of those things.
-Not a bad return-on-investment, but now our goal is to get 55 percent to do something in our next campaign.
+Not a bad return-on-investment because it correlated to sales.

 - Rating system.
 Just like you can score your earned media, you can do the same for your social media updates and shares.
 Assign a point system to your efforts.
 For instance, likes are one point, comments are five points, and shares are 10 points.
 Then you can assigns points to each social network.
 On Twitter, you can use five points for a tweet and 10 points for a retweet.
 The point here is that you very quickly learn which campaigns worked really well and which fell flat on their face.